 Motorsport-Inspired - These Puma sneakers feature the streamlined and aerodynamic design as well as the premium look of race cars.

 Shoes drop on an almost daily basis, and most are forgotten almost just as soon.
 But there are some that are simply so innovative or influential at the time of their release that they have withstood the test of time.
 These are some of the most legendary Puma sneakers:

 The Puma Clyde

-The Puma Clyde was released in 1973, born from Knicks’ point guard Walt “Clyde” Frazier’s request to the brand that a Puma Suede be made just for him but lighter and wider.
+The Puma Clyde was released in 1973, born from Knicks’ point guard Walt “Clyde” Frazier’s request to the brand that a Puma Suede be made just for him but in lighter and wider form.
 Puma agreed and stamped Clyde’s moniker on the side of the new silhouette.
 The Clyde then became known as the first custom basketball sneaker.
 The shoe was also picked up by hip-hop circles and gained a cult following.
 It is one of a handful of Puma sneakers that quickly bridged the gap between performance and style.

 Since then the Clyde has seen various iterations and new colorway releases, one of which is the Clyde GCC.
 This premium version had a snakeskin-embossed soft leather upper, a rounded tip, contrast lining, and accent laces.

 The Puma Suede debuted in 1968 as a track and field shoe.
 It had a rounded silhouette, a thick rubber sole, and was made of suede which went against the traditional canvas or leather make of Puma sneakers at that time.
 Trendsetters in the sporting arena as well as in the fashion and street scene quickly embraced the shoe.